40 Specific Member Engagement Tactics Any Organization Can Use

 Customers might ditch a company if they receive a faulty product.
 But when it comes to lousy service?
 Oh boy, they'll flee, shrieking to anyone who will listen.
 However, exceptional service from a warm, welcoming staff can work wonders in mending any wounds.

 Organizations that have high (over 50%) employee engagement retain over 80% of their customers ( Demand Metric)

 I'm probably not telling you anything new, but it bears repeating: your employees are the secret ingredients to your organization's success.
 From the big bosses to the newbies on the block, they all need to feel a sense of ownership in creating an amazing member experience.
 Because if they're not feeling the love, how can they spread it to your members?

 So, if you're looking to really knock it out of the park and engage your members, it all starts with engaging your rockstar employees.
 Get them on board with a shared purpose, and watch the magic happen.

 - Surprise and Delight

-Pick one member a day and make their day.
-Send a care package or a treat with one of those personal letters from the previous section.
+Select a lucky member every day and provide them with a delightful surprise to brighten their day.
+Present them with a care package or a delightful treat, along with one of those heartfelt personal letters we mentioned earlier.

 - Handwritten Letters or Personal Calls